eea/eea.docker.haproxy/Readme.md

     $ docker-compose scale nodeserver=<number of instances> haproxy=1

 The results can be checked in a browser, navigating to `localhost`.
 By refresing the page multiple times it is noticeable that the IP of the server that served the page changes, as HAProxy switches between them.
-The stats page can be accessed at `localhost:1936` where you have to log in using the `STATS_AUTH` authentication details.
+The stats page can be accessed at `localhost:1936` where you have to log in using the `STATS_AUTH` authentication details (default `admin:admin`).

 ## Copyright and license